Battle of Waynesboro, Virginia

 The Battle of Waynesboro was fought on March 2, 1865, at Waynesboro in Augusta County, Virginia, during the American Civil War.
-It was the final battle for Confederate Lt.
+It was a complete victory for Brig.
+Gen. George Armstrong Custer and the final battle for Confederate Lt.
 Gen. Jubal Early, whose force was destroyed.

 Background

-On February 27, 1865, Maj.
-Gen. Philip Sheridan rode with two cavalry divisions from Winchester up the Shenandoah Valley toward Staunton.
-He had orders to take his cavalry south to join Maj.
-Gen. William T. Sherman's army in the Carolinas Campaign.
-After crossing the North Fork of the Shenandoah River on February 28, Brig.
-Gen. George Armstrong Custer's division encountered some 300 Confederate cavalrymen under Brig.
-Gen. Thomas Rosser guarding the Middle River near the village of Mount Crawford.
+On February 27, 1865, Major General Philip Sheridan rode with two cavalry divisions from Winchester up the Shenandoah Valley toward Staunton.
+He had orders to take his cavalry south to join Major General William T. Sherman's army in the Carolinas campaign.
+After crossing the North Fork of the Shenandoah River on February 28, Brigadier General George Armstrong Custer's division encountered some 300 Confederate cavalrymen under Brigadier General Thomas Rosser guarding the Middle River near the village of Mount Crawford.
 Rosser set a long covered bridge on fire, hoping to delay the Federals.
 Custer ordered two of his regiments to swim across the river and strike Rosser's flank, while additional regiments stormed the bridge.
 Custer successfully drove off Rosser's meager force, extinguished the fire, and rode on to Staunton, where they were joined by the bulk of Sheridan's force the next day.
 Desiring to eliminate Early's small force as a threat to his rear, Sheridan turned east instead of proceeding to Sherman.

 Custer's men set out towards Early's force at Waynesboro on March 2 with orders to "proceed to Waynesborough, ascertain something definite in regard to the position, movements, and strength of the enemy, and, if possible, to destroy the railroad bridge over the South River at that point."
 Heavy rain and sleet, which had been falling for several days, turned the road into a quagmire and greatly impeded the speed of the march.
 At Fishersville, just six miles from Waynesboro, Custer's men drove off Confederate vedettes and continued their march.
 Upon arriving outside of Waynesboro, Custer found Early's army dug in behind a "formidable line of earth-works."

 Opposing forces

 Union

-Major General Philip H. Sheridan was the overall Federal commander in the Valley, but did not arrive on the field until after the battle was concluded.
-Brigadier General George A. Custer, commanding Third Cavalry Division, was the effective commander of Union forces on the field.
-Under his command were Colonel Alexander Cummings McWhorter Pennington, Jr. (commanding First Brigade), Colonel William Wells (commanding Second Brigade), Colonel Henry Capehart (commanding Third Brigade), and at least one section of the 2nd US horse artillery under a Captain Woodruff.
+Sheridan was the overall Federal commander in the Valley, but did not arrive on the field until after the battle was concluded.
+Brigadier General George A. Custer, commanding the 3rd Cavalry Division, was the effective commander of Union forces on the field.
+Under his command were Colonel Alexander Cummings McWhorter Pennington, Jr. (commanding the First Brigade), Colonel William Wells (commanding the Second Brigade), Colonel Henry Capehart (commanding the Third Brigade), and at least one section of the Second US Horse Artillery under a Captain Woodruff.
 Custer's total strength is estimated at 2,500.